Lakshminath Bezbarua

-Lakshminath Bezbarua (/as/; 14 October 1864 – 26 March 1938) was an Indian poet, novelist and playwright of modern Assamese literature.
-Commonly known as the father of the Assamese short story.
-He was one of the literary stalwarts of the Jonaki Era, the age of romanticism in Assamese literature; with his essays, plays, fiction, poetry and satires, he gave a new impetus to the then stagnating Assamese literary caravan.
+Lakshminath Bezbarua (Note: লক্ষ্মীনাথ বেজবৰুৱা, /as/ or /as/.) (লক্ষ্মীনাথ বেজবৰুৱা, /as/; 14 October 1864 – 26 March 1938) was an Indian poet, essayist, novelist and playwright from Assam.
+Commonly known as the father of the Assamese short story, he was one of the literary stalwarts of the Jonaki era, the age of romanticism in Assamese literature.
+With his essays, plays, fiction, poetry and satires, he gave a new impetus to the then stagnating Assamese literary caravan.

 He responded to the prevailing social environment through his satirical works to bring and sustain positive changes to the former.
-His literature reflected the deeper urges of the people of Assam.
+His literature reflected the deeper urges of the Assamese people.

-Confusion regarding date of birth
+Early life

-There is confusion regarding the date of birth of Bezbaroa and also a story behind it as told by Bezbaroa himself.
-In the first line of the first paragraph of the first chapter of his auto-biography Mor Jiban Xuworon, Bezbaroa confirms outright his inability to remember his exact date of birth that his parents used to tell him.
+There is confusion regarding the date of birth of Bezbarua and also a story behind it as told by Bezbarua himself.
+In the first line of the first paragraph of the first chapter of his auto-biography Mür Jiwon Xü̃woron, Bezbarua confirms outright his inability to remember his exact date of birth that his parents used to tell him.
 But later when he grew young and required to put his date of birth for essential records, he invented a date for the purpose viz."1868 AD, November", but was born in 1864.
 He writes that he would like to offer this piece of information to anyone interested in knowing about his date of birth, although he is unsure whether that information would in any way affect the balance-sheet of anyone's life.
 In the next line he explicitly writes that approximately translates into "I am not convinced that on hearing, knowing or composing the news of my incarnation to destroy the "Annasur" (Food Devil) in that given year, perhaps two or four years earlier or later for that matter, the mankind shall be at any loss or profit or concede any damage."

-In the very next paragraph, he went on describing in detail how and why the Bundle of Birth-Charts, kept religiously and secretly away from the kids by his parents, which contained his one he knew for certain during his childhood, was lost.
+In the very next paragraph, he went on describing in detail how and why the Bundle of Birth charts, kept religiously and secretly away from the kids by his parents, which contained his one he knew for certain during his childhood, was lost.